ndwang/ndwang.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://physics.cornell.edu/'>Cornell University</a>.
-4th year PhD student in Accelerator Physics. nw285@cornell.edu.
+subtitle: 5th year PhD student in Accelerator Physics at Cornell University.
+Reach me at nw285@cornell.edu.

 profile:
   align: right